bsojapan/bsojapan.github.io/static/01_univers/starwars.md

 #### Star Wars: Episode IX - The Rise of Skywalker

-## About starship bilders in Star Wars world
+## About starship builders in Star Wars world

 - list 1